anastasiia-ria/pizza-parlor/README.md

 Test: "It should return a Pizza object with two properties for toppings and size"
 Code:
-const myPizza = new Pizza(["chicken","pineapple"], "large", 1, "not spicy");
+const myPizza = new Pizza(["chicken","pineapple"], "large", 1, "not spicy", "Custom Pizza");
 myPizza;
-Expected Output: Pizza {toppings: ['chicken', 'pineapple'], size: 'large', quantity: 1, instructions: 'not spicy', cost: undefined, name: 'Custom Pizza'}
+Expected Output: Pizza {toppings: ['chicken', 'pineapple'], size: 'large', quantity: 1, instructions: 'not spicy', name: 'Custom Pizza', cost: undefined}

 Describe: Pizza.prototype.calculatePrice

 Test: "It should return price based on the size and the qunatity of the toppings"
 Code:
-const myPizza = new Pizza(["chicken","pineapple"], "large", 1, "not spicy");
+const myPizza = new Pizza(["chicken","pineapple"], "large", 1, "not spicy", "Custom Pizza");
 myPizza.calculatePrice();
 Expected Output: 17;